jackmcc08/CV/README.md

 ## Additional Information and Hobbies

 - Veni iOS App (2015-17): Worked with university peers to develop and design a mobile app.
-- Volunteering: Career Ready Mentor | Team London Ambassador
+- Volunteering: Career Ready Mentor and Team London Ambassador
 - Drawing
 - Planning my flat rennovation (Why are there so many shades of white?....why?)